 Both are because of human dysfunction

-Mac vs, cheap cephalexin tablet.
-PC = Agile vs, buy cephalexin without prescription.
-Cheap cephalexin pill, PMI - camps based on labels
+Mac vs. PC = Agile vs. PMI – camps based on labels

 Moves us away from pragmatism to fundamentalism